torchmd/torchmd-net/README.md

-# TorchMD-net
+# TorchMD-NET

-TorchMD-Net provides state-of-the-art graph neural networks and equivariant transformer neural networks potentials for learning molecular potentials.
+TorchMD-NET provides state-of-the-art graph neural networks and equivariant transformer neural networks potentials for learning molecular potentials.
 It offers an efficient and fast implementation and it is integrated in GPU-accelerated molecular dynamics code like [ACEMD](https://www.acellera.com/products/molecular-dynamics-software-gpu-acemd/) and [OpenMM](https://www.openmm.org).
 See the full paper at https://arxiv.org/abs/2202.02541.

 ## Installation